-- construction of foundation or cribbing from existing rocks, wood or poured concrete; - placement of structure on foundation or cribbing (if shelter arrives assembled); - construction of shelter floor and attachment to foundation or cribbing; - assembly of shelter walls, roof structure and attachment to shelter floor; - insulation of panels and electrical wires where applicable; - installation of a stilling well at a location a few metres onshore in the bank (if required); - connection of the stilling well with the body of water by installing steel intake pipes2.
+- construction of shelter floor and attachment to foundation or cribbing; - assembly of shelter walls, roof structure and attachment to shelter floor; - insulation of panels and electrical wires where applicable; - installation of a stilling well at a location a few metres onshore in the bank (if required); - connection of the stilling well with the body of water by installing steel intake pipes.
 The bottom of the stilling well must be at least 0.3 m below the minimum expected water level.
-The top must be above the maximum expected water level; and - construction of foundations or cribbing from existing rocks, wood or poured concrete, placement of cableway poles onto the foundation, and attachment of cable.3
+The top must be above the maximum expected water level; and - construction of foundations or cribbing from existing rocks, wood or poured concrete, placement of cableway poles onto the foundation, and attachment of cable.